nirajunib/SIT723-Research/README.md

-# TLS Benchmark Discrepancy Research
+# Post-Quantum Secure Transport: Module Lattice Based Digital Signatures into TCP and QUIC Research Artifacts

 This repository contains a collection of scripts and output files used to benchmark and analyze implementation of RSA vs ML-DSA in TCP and QUIC.
 The project was conducted as part of a research linked below.